Disneyland Dining Discounts & Coupons

 Adults looking for a smaller portion at the counter-service restaurants should not hesitate to order from the kids’ menu.
 No one will know you’re ordering the kids meal for an adult!
 The kids’ meals are an especially good deal because they include a cold beverage (you can usually choose from a small lowfat milk, small lowfat chocolate milk, juice box, small bottled water or small soda; some locations have a more limited selection of beverages, so check the posted menu).
 The kids’ meals are also often healthier than the adult options.

 Unfortunately many of the kids’ offerings aren’t very exciting for adults (mac & cheese, hamburger, chicken fingers, pizza or “Kid’s POWER Pack”) but a few of the quick service restaurants have more interesting kids’ meals.
-In particular, check out French Market, Rancho del Zocalo, Riverbelle Terrace and Plaza Inn at Disneyland; and Flo’s V8 Cafe, Paradise Garden Grill, Boardwalk Pizza & Pasta, Cocina Cucamonga and Lucky Fortune Cookery at Disney California Adventure.
+In particular, check out French Market, Rancho del Zocalo, River Belle Terrace and Plaza Inn at Disneyland; and Flo’s V8 Cafe, Paradise Garden Grill, Boardwalk Pizza & Pasta, Cocina Cucamonga and Lucky Fortune Cookery at Disney California Adventure.

 Adults are not allowed to order from the kids’ menu at full-service restaurants.

-A good option at table-service restaurants, and one that works well for someone dining alone, is to substitute an appetizer for your entree.
-For instance, order two appetizers instead of an appetizer and an entree, or order an appetizer instead of an entree, thus leaving yourself room for dessert.
+A good option at table-service restaurants, and one that works well for someone dining alone, is to substitute an appetizer for your entrée.
+For instance, order two appetizers instead of an appetizer and an entrée, or order an appetizer instead of an entrée, thus leaving yourself room for dessert.
 Be sure to inquire about the portion size first — some appetizers are substantial and filling, but some aren’t.

 In Downtown Disney, try the full-service side of La Brea Bakery Cafe, offering delicious sandwiches, soups and salads (there’s also a take-out window that is a little less expensive, if you don’t care about table service).
 For a high-end meal, Catal is excellent — worth the high prices.
 Ralph Brennan’s Jazz Kitchen and Tortilla Jo’s are both reliably decent, if overpriced.
 However, both have takeout windows that are a better deal.

-Printable Coupons, Kids Eat FREE and Other Restaurant Deals
+Email Offers, Printable Coupons, Kids Eat FREE and Other Restaurant Deals

 There are quite a few printable coupons that can save you money on off-site restaurants in the Disneyland area.
 Most chain restaurants also have online email clubs, which are well worth joining, because they often send out great coupons.
 If they ask you to select a “favorite” location, pick the one near Disneyland (zip code 92802), since some clubs restrict their coupons to a particular location.
 Also, sign up for the club no more than 2 weeks prior to your trip, as many clubs send out a really fantastic introductory coupon, but it’s often good for only a short time.

-- Mimi’s Cafe (next door to Howard Johnson Hotel, within easy walking distance of Disneyland) has great food.
-It’s one of my favorite chain restaurants.
-Join the FREE Mimi’s E-Club and receive a coupon for a FREE 4-pack of muffins with $5 minimum purchase!
-Their muffins are awesome and huge!
+- Mimi’s Café (next door to Howard Johnson Hotel, within easy walking distance of Disneyland) has great food.
+It’s one of our favorite chain restaurants.
+Join Mimi’s E-Club and receive special offers and a birthday reward.

-- IHOP (International House of Pancakes) across the street from Disneyland at 1560 S. Harbor is certainly convenient, though I feel the food is mediocre.
+- IHOP (International House of Pancakes) across the street from Disneyland at 1560 S. Harbor Blvd. is certainly convenient, though we feel the food is mediocre.
 It offers “Kids Eat FREE” (with a paid adult) every day from 4:00 pm to midnight.
 You may want to call the restaurant at (714) 635-0933 to confirm that the offer is still available.

-- Joe’s Crab Shack is another fun family option, about 1.6 miles down Harbor from Disneyland at 12011 Harbor, Garden Grove (near the Anaheim Marriott Suites, in case you want to take the ART shuttle down there).
+- Joe’s Crab Shack is another fun family option, about 1.6 miles down Harbor from Disneyland at 12011 Harbor Blvd., Garden Grove (near the Anaheim Marriott Suites, in case you want to take the ART shuttle down there).
 This themed, reasonably-priced seafood restaurant is a hoot.
-Join their Joe Mail program and receive coupons by email.
-For instance, on my birthday I received a coupon for a FREE appetizer (up to $7.99) with purchase of an entree.
+Join the Joe’s Catch e-Club and receive coupons and special offers.

-Birnbaum’s Disneyland Guidebook
+Birnbaum’s Disneyland Resort Guidebook Coupons

 Restaurant.com

-Save money at some Disneyland-area restaurants by purchasing discounted gift certificates from Restaurant.com.
+Save money at some Disneyland-area restaurants by purchasing discounted certificates from Restaurant.com.
 Most certificates are for a specific amount (usually $25) and you get them at a discounted price (usually $10 or less).

-Disney’s Visa Card Discounts
+Disney Visa Card Discounts

-Disney’s Visa cardholders get 10% off at select dining locations at the Disneyland Resort:
+Disney Visa cardholders get 10% off at select dining locations at the Disneyland Resort:

 Disneyland